lmcai/Sapria_genomics/intron_turover/README.md

 ## Intron turnover in Sapria using cross-species protein alignment

+To further investigate the turnover rate (gains and losses) of introns in Sapria, we leveraged the cross-species protein alignment from MAKER annotation to

 ## dN/dS ratio calculation
+Please see [selection] (../selection)

 ## Statistic estimation of correlation significancy break point